marioroy/mce-sort/README.md

     $ yum install perl-ExtUtils-MakeMaker
     $ yum install perl-Time-HiRes  (not included with Perl 5.8.x)

-Inline and Parse::RecDescent modules are included under the lib dir and not necessary to install.
+Both Inline and Parse::RecDescent modules are included under the lib dir and not necessary to install.

 Compile the sources.